Efficient Algorithms for A Class of Stochastic Hidden Convex Optimization and Its Applications in Network Revenue Management: Convex Reformulation and Algorithmic Design

-Lemma \ref{lemma:gradient_advanced} has discussed how to estimate $\nabla F(x)$.
 It remains to build efficient estimators of $[\nabla g(x)]^{-1}$ with small bias and small variance at a low sampling cost.
 To achieve that, we utilize the well-known equality for infinite series of matrices.
-Let $\Lambda\in\RR^{d\times d}$ be a symmetric random matrix, $\EE \Lambda$ be its expectation, and $I$ denote the identity matrix.
+Let $\Lambda\in\RR^{d\times d}$ be a symmetric random matrix, $\EE \Lambda$ be its expectation and $I$ denote the identity matrix.
 Suppose that $\EE \Lambda$ is invertible and $0\prec \EE \Lambda\prec I $.
 It holds that

 where $\prod_{i=1}^k (I-\EE \Lambda^i)=I$ if $k=0$ and $\{\Lambda^i\}_{i=1}^k$ are i.i.d. samples.
 Utilizing a randomization scheme over $k\in \NN$, one can construct an estimator of $[\EE \Lambda]^{-1}$.
 Particularly, for an integer $K>0$, to estimate $[\nabla g(x)]^{-1}$, we construct the following estimator: generate $k$ uniformly from $\{0,\ldots,K-1\}$, generate i.i.d. sample $\{\xi^{i}\}_{i=1}^k$ from $\PP(\xi)$, and form the following estimator